aws-samples/amazon-sagemaker-spark-ui/README.md

 ### Install with Lifecycle Configurations

-#### Amazon SageMaker Studio
+#### Amazon SageMaker Studio: JupyterLab Application

-When using Amazon SageMaker Studio, Spark History Server will be installed on the instance that runs the the application.
+When using Amazon SageMaker Studio with JupyterLab Applications, Spark History Server will be installed on the instance that runs the the application.
 By using [Studio lifecycle configurations](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-lcc.html), we can make sure Spark History Server is installed automatically when the application is spin-up, and enable this behavior by default either for all users in the Studio domain or for a specific Studio user profile.

 Example: install Spark History Server automatically for all users in the Studio domain